AstridHornBrorholt/N-player-Shield/Exported Figures/report.typ

-= First batch of results
+= Learned Performance -- Default Setup

-@Learned-Performance are results which have been trained for a set amount of runs.
+@Learned-Performance shows results which have been trained for a set amount of runs.
-Performance is accumulated distance over 100 seconds.
+Performance is accumulated distance over 100 seconds. #footnote[It might be better to report this as average distance over these 100 seconds.]
 The x-axis represents the performance of each car, so that the data-point at "car1" represents the accumulated distance between car1 and car0.
 Note that car0 is a random agent.

 The learned performance of car1 is compiled into the model when training and evaluating car2 and so on.

-#figure(
-    image("./Learned Performance.svg"),
-    caption: "Learned Performance"
-) <Learned-Performance>

 It is interesting to note that performance drops with the number of cars added to the chain.
-This could be due to the real fenomonon of congestion forming even without obstacles. (https://www.youtube.com/watch?v=7wm-pZp_mi0)
+This could be due to the real fenomenon of congestion forming even without obstacles. (https://www.youtube.com/watch?v=7wm-pZp_mi0)

 = Comparison to non-specialized model